tvpollet/tvpollet.github.io/thesis_topics.md

 <a href="#thesis-introduction">back to top</a>

 The [National Student Survey](https://www.thestudentsurvey.com/){:target="_blank"} is a commonly used tool to measure student satisfaction.
 It is argued to consist of eight scales but it is unclear to which degree this measure has been rigorously validated.
 [Our research](https://psyarxiv.com/vb2k6/){:target="_blank"} suggests that these eight dimensions are not easily identified.
 Another aspect of reliability which has seemingly not been assessed is a test-retest correlation of the items.
 In this project, you will administer the survey twice and examine whether the NSS is temporally stable.
 Ideally, you would collect minimum 270+ responses in the first wave, in order to assess the factor structure.
 Therefore, this project might work well as a collaborative project involving more than one student (you are able to have separate research questions, e.g., differences between courses, or one project focussing on factor analysis and one on test-retest).

-## 'There are no funny women in standup comedy' - Random guy.
-<a href="#thesis-introduction">back to top</a>

-Together with [Clare Cook](https://www.northumbria.ac.uk/about-us/our-staff/c/clare-cook/){:target="_blank"}, I am conducting research on gendered perceptions of stand-up comedians.
-In this project, we will explore if female standup comedians are perceived as less funny than male standup comedians.
-We are also interested in finding out other stereotypes (e.g., are attractive women in comedy seen as less funny).

-Another option is to examine who people list as being funny comedians and whether those sets differ between men and women.

-## Individual differences in "Buy now, pay later"
-<a href="#thesis-introduction">back to top</a>

-There is an increase in services which allow you to 'buy now and pay later' (e.g., Klarna).
-In this project, you will examine the individual differences in who uses these types of products.
-For example, does personality and/or time orientation predict who uses these services.

 ## Gender and leadership in Psychology courses
 <a href="#thesis-introduction">back to top</a>